Selling a house with tenants

 Cash home buying companies

 It’s worth noting that many property buying companies who say they can buy tenanted properties will be acting as brokers.
 This means they will try to find an investor to purchase your property.
 They will not be able to offer you any guarantees about the price they will pay for your property or how quickly they can buy it, so it’s important to proceed with caution.
+As the industry is unregulated, be sure to read up on the Scams to avoid when selling to a House Buying Company.

 If you have the option of giving your tenant notice, but just don’t want the hassle and expense of a costly vacant period whilst the sale goes through, a sale to a genuine, direct cash home buying company could provide the solution.